mwtsn/cpd/README.md

 Here are all the great features that have been implemented so far!

+### 2.5.3
+- Amended Assessments overview page
+- Swapped tag based taxonomies to be category based
+- Added options page to allow certain taxonomies to be shown or hidden from participants

 ### 2.5.2
 - Fixed issue where author not changing on template copy